winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/07-Assignments.md

 ## D. Defensive positioning around a flag pad (★★)

-**Book reference:** [Kubík 2004, §2.3 — *Mapa prostředí*] and §2.5 — *Cílově orientovaná navigace*.
+**Book reference:** [Kubík 2004, Chapter 2.3 — *Mapa prostředí*] and Chapter 2.5 — *Cílově orientovaná navigace*.
 Mataric's Robot Toto is the canonical reference for an agent that builds a spatial representation it then navigates against.

 **What:** When no flag has been stolen yet, a defender should not be standing on the flag pad — it should be near it, in cover, with sight lines on approaches.